 CINA-ASPECTS reports suspected acute intracranial ischemia in CT studies and enables the prioritization of these patients.
-The software provides radiologists and emergency physicians with an outstanding presentation of the findings in words and images.
+The assistant provides radiologists and emergency physicians with an outstanding presentation of the findings in words and images.

 CINA-ASPECTS detects low attenuation of the supratentorial tissue and sulcal corticomedullar disorders.
 The eponymous topographical ASPECTS is used for the analysis: the supratentorial tissue is divided into ten regions of the middle cerebral artery supply per hemisphere to describe ischemia in one of the two hemispheres.
 The suspected pathological areas are marked in color and listed in a table with information on the mean density values per region.
 From this, the ASPECTS for both hemispheres is calculated and given.
-We also evaluated CINA-ASPECTS together with two other softwares, CINA-ICH and CINA-LVO, which were developed to detect hemorrhagic and non-hemorrhagic strokes in CT studies.
-Find out more in our AI software!
+We also evaluated CINA-ASPECTS together with two other assistants, CINA-ICH and CINA-LVO, which were developed to detect hemorrhagic and non-hemorrhagic strokes in CT studies.
+Find out more in our AI assistants!

 Non-enhanced cerebral CT studies of any CT scanner; axial reformations; minimal matrix size 256 x 256; maximal slice thickness 2.5 mm; tube current 100 kVp to 160 kVp (recommended 120 kVp to 140 kVp); soft tissue reconstruction kernel